 Implementing CI and Testing In Drupal

 Continuous integration (CI) and testing methods are something that can be advantageous to Drupal, just as they are beneficial to a large number of other web application frameworks.
-In order to build continuous integration and testing in Drupal, the following are some general actions that can be taken:
+To build continuous integration and testing in Drupal, the following are some general actions that can be taken:

 - Develop automated Drupal tests by making use of a testing framework such as PHPUnit or Behat.
 Functional and non-functional components of the application should both be tested.